Nonperturbative Formulation of Resonances in Quantum Mechanics Based on Exact WKB Method: Resonant states in exact WKB analysis

 Here, the above expression means the transmitted wave.
 Next, if $x\to-\infty$, the overall factor becomes

 On the other hand, noting that

 the hypergeometric function behaves as

-Therefore we have in the $x\to-\infty$ region
+Therefore, we have in the $x\to-\infty$ region

 where the first term on the right-hand side indicates the reflected wave, and the second term is the incident wave.
-From the Siegert boundary condition~\cite{Siegert:1939}, the resonant solution is given in the case that the incident wave vanishes.
-Hence, $\Gamma\left(-\frac{ik}{\beta}-s\right)$ or $\Gamma\left(-\frac{ik}{\beta}+s+1\right)$ should be divergent. \begin{itemize} \item The case that $\Gamma\left(-\frac{ik}{\beta}+s+1\right)$ diverges.\\ The divergence point of the Gamma function is expressed as
+Imposing purely outgoing boundary conditions (Siegert boundary condition~\cite{Siegert:1939}) yields the resonance condition, where the coefficient of the incident wave~$e^{ikx}$ vanishes.
+Hence, $\Gamma\left(-\frac{ik}{\beta}-s\right)$ or $\Gamma\left(-\frac{ik}{\beta}+s+1\right)$ should be divergent, and hence those Gamma functions become $\Gamma(-n)$ with a nonnegative integer $n$ (i.e. $n=0$, $1$, $2$, \dots).
+Therefore, this leads to discrete complex energies as follows: \begin{itemize} \item The case that $\Gamma\left(-\frac{ik}{\beta}+s+1\right)$ diverges.\\ The divergence point of the Gamma function is expressed as

 Solving this equation for $k$, we obtain

 Here, if the inequality, $1<8mU_{0}/(\beta^2 \hbar^2)$, is satisfied, the complex wave number and the complex energy are given by

 and